 Scientists are often advised to reduce the “jargon” in their writing.
 But in writing meant for your mentors and colleagues, this advice can backfire.
 Readers who are experts in your field often expect you to use the terms of art that are most familiar to them.
 When these experts complain — and they often do — that scientific writing is unclear, something besides “jargon” must be the culprit.
 What does clarity mean for these readers?
 We’ll learn techniques to make your writing clear, while retaining the terms of art you need to communicate effectively with mentors and colleagues.

 Communicating the value of your work in grant proposals and introductions

 During the course of your career you will write many documents that boil down to some version of this sentence: “Give me money because.”
 This session will focus on what comes after the “because.”
 How can you make sure readers understand how your work contributes to knowledge in your field?
 How can you do this without claiming too much about your work — or too little?
 We will practice writing techniques that help you to focus an article or proposal on the most important aspects of your research.

-Tracy Weiner, Associate Director, University of Chicago Writing Program.
+Tracy Weiner, Senior Associate Director, University of Chicago Writing Program.

 Tracy is a lecturer in the Writing Program’s “Little Red Schoolhouse” (aka, Academic and Professional Writing), a quarter-long intensive course that helps advanced writers meet the demands of writing as an expert in a profession or academic discipline.
 She has led writing seminars and mini-courses for University of Chicago graduate students, postdocs, physicians, and faculty in the social sciences, humanities, physical sciences, and biological sciences.